Prashast09/DaggerMultimodule/README.md

 #### Feature Component
 - Each feature module will consist of its own Component + Module + Scope
 - These feature might depend on certain entities like (database , network, local storage, etc).
 To include such dependencies we'll add DatabaseComponent, NetworkComponent, XComponent as depencies in FeatureComponent.
-- When a dependency is added to feature component, feature component will be the one supplying the dependent component ( CoreComponent).
+- When a dependency is added to feature component, it's FeatureComponent's job to supply this dependency.
 How?
 Check Dependency Factory
 - Why scoping is important for features?
 Check FAQ

 ~~~